waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`teach_hm_automator` Tool Idea:** Create a tool that takes an HM and a Pokémon name as input and generates the full sequence of button presses to navigate the menus and teach the move, replacing a specified old move.
 This would automate a tedious and repetitive manual task.
 - **`item_selector` Tool Idea:** Create a tool similar to `get_next_move_press` that navigates the item menu.
 It would take the full item list, the current selection, and the target item as input, then output the sequence of 'Up'/'Down' presses needed to select it.
 This would automate the tedious manual scrolling during battles, especially for catching Pokémon.
 - **`strength_automator` Tool Idea:** Create a tool that automates the button sequence for using Strength from the party menu.
 This is a recurring manual task that can be easily automated, similar to the existing `surf_automator`.
+- **`puzzle_solution_interpreter` Agent Idea:** Create an agent that takes the raw JSON output from a puzzle solver (like `boulder_puzzle_solver`), the player's current position, and the map XML.
+It would intelligently interpret the sequence of actions, correcting for any known bugs in the solver's output (like incorrect coordinates), and provide the single, correct next button press.
+This would prevent execution errors caused by tool bugs.

 ## D. Tool Limitations (Observed)
 - **`notepad_edit` `replace` Flaw:** The `replace` action cannot distinguish between two identical strings in the notepad.
 If a string appears multiple times, the tool fails to replace a specific instance, making it impossible to remove targeted duplicates.
 (Observed Turn 162963)